metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Kansas and their jet sweeps are damn near perfectly executed.
 Kudos to Andy Reid.

 Nick Bosa starting to lose credibility.

+So many procedural penalties on the 49ers IN THEIR HOME FIELD.